 In addition, we have specialty clinics focusing on cervix pre-invasive disease, high-risk ovarian cancer screening, oncofertility and acute gynecology issues in cancer patients.

-Our physicians see patients at MD Anderson in the Medical Center, the Lyndon B. Johnson Hospital, and at MD Anderson Houston-area locations in Katy, Sugar Land, The Woodlands, League City, and at The Woman's Hospital of Texas.
+Our physicians see patients at MD Anderson in the Texas Medical Center, at Lyndon B. Johnson Hospital, and at MD Anderson Houston-area locations in West Houston, Sugar Land, The Woodlands, League City, and at The Woman's Hospital of Texas.